 not be effective.
 For such instances, the cause, which is likely to be uremia

 or dehydration (or other related issues), must first be managed.

-within the diet.
+the diet.
 In addition, degenerated kidneys eventually fail to maintain proper

-concentration levels of urine; which increases the
+concentration levels of urine; which increases the likelihood of bacterial

 Antibiotics Kill the Good with the Bad

-numbers, yeast infections are able to take over the body,
+in strength and numbers, yeast infections are able to take over the body,

 to treat infections.
 Scientists have discovered that these microbes have

 the ability to avoid being destroyed by these drugs through the use of a